AdaCore/training_material/courses/spark_for_ada_programmers/050_quantified_expressions.rst

 * Needed when expression requires more than the component value alone

-   - E.g., when predicate must refer to the indexes
+   - E.g., when property must refer to the indexes

       .. code:: Ada